 The Safeguarding Team:

 The College’s Designated Safeguarding Lead is Mr Crocker (Assistant Principal).
-The Deputy Designated Safeguarding Lead is Ms Stevens (Progress Coordinator).
+The Deputy Designated Safeguarding Leads are: Mr Hulbert (Assistant Principal), Ms Stevens (Progress Coordinator), Sarah Evans (Progress Coordinator), Gemma Marshall (Sixth Form Progress Coordinator), Lucy Cater (SENCO), Tina Graham (Principal).
 If you are concerned about any child’s safety or wellbeing, please contact the college and you will be directed to the appropriate member of staff based upon the incident.